-I am a Research Scientist at NVIDIA within the Toronto AI Lab.
+I am a Senior Research Scientist at NVIDIA within the Toronto AI Lab.

 I completed my PhD under the supervision of Rich Zemel and Roger Grosse.

 I have a broad set of interests, within deep learning and elsewhere.
-My research thus far has focused on improving optimization for deep neural networks and better understanding their loss landscape geometry.
+In the past, I have worked on improving optimization for deep neural networks and better understanding their loss landscape geometry.
 I have also worked on imposing functional constraints on neural networks, providing theoretical guarantees for learning with limited data, and investigating representation learning.
+Nowadays, my work focuses more on 3D generative modeling with applications to content creation for video games.

 jlucas [at] cs [dot] toronto [dot] edu Take that, bots